limo-756/github-pages-with-jekyll/_posts/2022-02-19-Locks-in-Java.md

 ---

 ### Monitor
 Every object in java is a monitor object.
 Monitors have lock and wait set.
 Monitors allow a single thread to execute once in critical section.
+JVM ensures that monitors are acquired and realeased automatically and atomically so that race condition cannot occur while acquiring and releasing monitors.

 ### Semaphore
 Semaphores are used to limit the number of concurrent threads accessing a resource.